 The Middle East District has evolved from a long line of U.S. Army Corps of Engineers organizations providing engineering, construction and contracting services in the Middle East, beginning in the early 1950s.

 USACE placed an organization in the Winchester, Virginia, area in 1976 to provide rear-echelon support for a forward-based division in Saudi Arabia performing a multi-billion dollar design and construction program.
-Although there were various organizational names and structures since then, the constant for more than 35 years has been a U.S.-based USACE organization supporting operations in the Middle East.
+Although there were various organizational names and structures since then, the constant for almost 70 years has been a U.S.-based USACE organization supporting operations in the Middle East.

 Today, the Middle East District is a subordinate element of the Transatlantic Division which was established September 29, 2009, also in Winchester.
-The Middle East District has had a longstanding presence in countries such as Egypt, Jordan, Kuwait, Bahrain, Qatar and Oman, providing engineering and construction services for a wide range of U.S. and foreign customers.
+The Middle East District has had a longstanding presence in countries such as The Kingdom of Saudi Arabia, Egypt, Jordan, Kuwait, Bahrain, the United Arab Emirates, Qatar and Lebanon, providing engineering and construction services for a wide range of U.S. and foreign customers.

 Since the attacks of September 11, 2001, the organization has provided reach-back engineering, project management, contracting, deployment, and other support services for the contingency districts.